The inspiration behind The Sedona Method.

 “For a smart boy, you are stupid, stupid, stupid,” he admitted to himself, realizing that if the answers were outside of himself, he would have found them.
 And that the only place to look was, as he put it, in “the lab within.”
 So, that’s where he went.

 Lester began to ask himself questions: “What’s life all about?
 What’s my relationship to this world?
 What’s happiness?”
-And, with that last question, his mind offered the answer, “When you’re loved.”
+And, with that last question, his mind offered an answer, “When you’re loved.”

-Lester Levenson looked at that and saw that he was indeed loved by family, girlfriends, and mates, but he was still unhappy.
-When he asked himself the question, “When was I the happiest?”, images arose in his mind of times when he was with family and friends being loving.
+Lester looked at that and saw that he was indeed loved by family, girlfriends, and mates, but he was still unhappy.
+When he asked himself the question, “When was I the happiest?”, images arose in his mind of times when he was with family and friends, being loving.

 “Why, that’s when I was happy!”
 So, happiness equated to his being loving!
-He then realized that all his life he had been in pursuit of happiness—in someone, or some success, some thing, or some accomplishment—always putting it outside of himself!
+He then realized that all his life he had been in pursuit of happiness—in someone, or some success or accomplishment, some thing, —always putting it outside of himself!
 He then discovered that he was able to let go within himself of this feeling of wanting love, and as he did so, his loving nature became more self-obvious.

 As he continued on this process of letting go, he began to feel better.
 With no direction in mind other than “I am feeling better—how much better can I feel?”, he pursued his examination of his life.
 Sometimes he did this around the clock.

-After a three-month period, he intuitively knew that all the physical and mental disease in his body was gone.
+After a three-month period of letting go, he intuitively knew that all the physical and mental dis-ease in his body was gone.
 He found himself resting in a state of profound peace that never left him for the remainder of his life.
-Lester Levenson lived another 42 years!
+Lester lived another 42 years!

 Limited only by what we hold in mind